How to Measure Marine Canvas with a Camera

 Instruction Videos

 There are a number of ways to approach canvas measurement with a camera.
-This also depends on the end goal - a loose cover vs an accurate bimini or dodger/sprayhood.
+This also depends on the end goal - a loose cover vs an accurate bimini or dodger/spray-hood.
 These methods are described in the document and videos shown below.

 We suggest customers have a good CAD background and some experience with digital workflows to get the most out of the system at this time.
 As well these techniques are 3D vs the traditional 2D pattern methods, and that requires a deeper CAD understanding.
 There is a learning curve with this new system, so customers should be aware of the extra time and patience needed to get started!
+Suggested prerequisites for one or more of your team members:

 Introduction | The Digital Templating for Marine Canvas with Your Camera video introduces the concepts behind using PhotoModeler for boat and frame measurement for canvas replacement.
 This video is a repeat of one at top of this page. |